About Online Courses

 For current courses, please click here.

-Read on for much more helpful information.
+Read on more helpful information.

 Students and parents are solicited for feedback at the end of each term.
 This feedback asks the student to evaluate what they liked best and what they would like to see changed.
 Parents are also given opportunity for comments.
 This feedback, remitted anonymously, is shared with tutors so they can self-evaluate and make needed changes or not.